 On April 4, 2017, the Company completed its purchase of Emilceramica S.r.l ("Emil"), a ceramic company in Italy.
 The total value of the acquisition was \$186,099.
 The Emil acquisition will enhance the Company's cost position and strengthen its combined brand and distribution in Europe.
-The acquisition's results and purchase price allocation have been included in the consolidated financial statements since the date of the acquisition.
+The acquisition's results and purchase price allocation have been included in the condensed consolidated financial statements since the date of the acquisition.
 The Company's acquisition of Emil resulted in a goodwill allocation of \$59,491, indefinite-lived tradename intangible asset of \$16,196 and an intangible asset subject to amortization of \$2,348.
 The goodwill is not expected to be deductible for tax purposes.
-The factors contributing to the recognition of the amount of goodwill include product, sales and manufacturing synergies.
 The Emil results are reflected in the Global Ceramic segment and the results of Emil's operations are not material to the Company's consolidated results of operations.